Mystery Men & Women:

 Green Knight: 1941, Dynamic Comics #2 (Harry "A" Chesler).
 Denis Knight dressed in a green costume in order to fight crime.
 In his first adventure he rescues a young lad who joins him as Lance.

 His adventures were also chronicled in PRIZE COMICS #7, Dec.
-1940 - 34, 1943, though one didn't see his aides.
+1940 - 34, 1943, though one didn't see most of his aides.
 It had been a few months, so one can assume that Gary and Evangl retired from adventuring to lead a respectable life as farmers.
-Along the way in the course of his pulp chronicles, he had attracted the friendships and aid of Ken Clayton and adventuress Jean Ferrell as well as the continued presence of the mystery woman Magga, but they are all off scene from these exploits.
-Likewise, in these adventures Dumont seems to have shedded the Dr. Pali identity.
-These cases were covered apparently by the same man who did his pulp adventures.
-His foes were getting more powerful such as Stopwach, the man who was also a master of Tibetan hypnotism and helping the heroes Black Owl, Yank & Doodle, and Dr. Frost take down the Frankenstein Monster.
-One story that may be considered non-canonical, he fought the devilish Mephistopheles, and in this one case, he exhibits actual supernatural powers as he calls forth past American patriots to help fight his cause ala Kid Eternity.
+Along the way in the course of his pulp chronicles, he had attracted the friendships and aid of Ken Clayton and adventuress Jean Ferrell as well as the continued presence of the mystery woman Magga, but they are mostly off scene from these exploits.
+Likewise, in these adventures Dumont seems to have shed the Dr. Pali identity.
+His foes were getting more powerful such as Stopwach, the man who was also a master of Tibetan hypnotism and the Frankenstein Monster where he helped the heroes Black Owl, Yank & Doodle, and Dr. Frost.
+In a couple of stories during this run, he displayed full blown magical powers.
+In one, he fought the devilish Mephistopheles, and in this one case, he calls forth past American patriots to help fight his cause ala Kid Eternity.

 He also gains a girlfriend in Olivia Tracey and the loyal chunky chauffeur Mr. Peters.